mostafa-rizk/major-project/proposal/proposal-gameEngine.md

 * Custom Variable:

 ## Potential Challenges
-_What are some Game Mechanics you intend to use that you think you will need help with._
+_What are some game mechanics you intend to use that you think you will need help with._

 ## Time Line
 _Describe in detail what you will complete by the end of each week (end of Friday class)._